moby/moby/docs/sources/reference/commandline/cli.md

     Usage: docker diff CONTAINER

-    List the changed files and directories in a container's filesystem
+    List the changed files and directories in a container᾿s filesystem

 There are 3 events that are listed in the ‘diff’: